sniffowomo/sn-DGN22GL/w1/README.md

 > To prevent the F TS server from crashing open the main folder directly in codepaces, and it will work without issues

+# Note

+> This project works completely, the backed rest api has not been deployed, only the FE stuff has been deployed